VernierST/godirect-examples/python/readme.md

 ![C++ error message](./images/win_msvc_build_tools_error.png)

 In order to install without this failure, you will need to follow the instructions to download and install the [command line Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/).
 The latest version of the tools download can be found by scrolling down to the All Downloads section and expanding Tools for Visual Studio (as shown in the figure below).
-After completing the installation of this tool repeat the `pip3` installation steps for godirect and Bleak.
+After completing the installation of this tool repeat the `pip3` installation steps for godirect.

 ![MSVC Tools Download](./images/win_msvc_build_tools_download.png)